Countdown: Rocketry

 In the context of a rocket launch, the "L minus Time" is the physical time before launch, e.g. "L minus 3 minutes and 40 seconds".
 "T minus Time" is a system to mark points at which actions necessary for the launch are planned - this time stops and starts as various hold points are entered, and so doesn't show the actual time to launch.
 The last ten seconds are usually counted down aloud "Ten seconds to liftoff.
 Nine, eight, seven, six, five, four, three, two, one."
 After a launch, most countdown clocks begin to show Mission Elapsed Time, which is typically shown as "T plus."
-The adjacent picture shows "+ 00:00:07", approximately seven seconds after liftoff.
+The adjacent picture shows "+00:00:07", approximately seven seconds after liftoff.

+The time T−0 is specifically the moment of launch commit, when it is no longer possible to prevent liftoff.
+This is necessarily slightly before the moment the rocket actually lifts off the launch pad.
+Liquid-fueled rocket engines (which can be turned off after ignition) are normally lit a few seconds before T−0 and brought to full throttle around T−0.
+Solid rocket motors, which cannot be extinguished, are lit at T−0 and achieve full power a few seconds later.
+If a rocket has hold-down clamps which can withstand full engine thrust, the moment the clamps are released defines T−0.

 In Fritz Lang's film Frau im Mond, after each number the phrase "seconds to go" was repeated.

 Film

 At the start of films, a countdown sequence is printed on the head leader, and is used to synchronize film reel changeovers (switching between reels of film).
 In film (but not television) the 'Academy Leader' countdown first used in 1930 is in units of feet rather than time units; it starts at 11 and ends at 3 where it cuts to black for the last few feet.
 In 1959, SMPTE leader was created and measures seconds, not feet.
 It starts at 8 and cuts to black on the first frame of 2, which is accompanied by a 'pop.'
 This leader eventually displaced the older Academy and was the only leader used by the end of the optical (film) projection era.